bslatkin/ringbuffer/README.md

     --readers=50
 ```

-Example that shows how the writer will fall behind its target rate when the requested data transfer rate is too high:
+Example that shows how the writer will fall behind its target rate when the requested data transfer rate is too high for the memory performance of the machine:

 ```
 ./perf_test_ringbuffer.py \